-- How many waterslides does the Kartrite Waterpark have?
+- How many waterslides does The Kartrite Waterpark have?

 The Kartrite waterpark has four waterslides, not counting the ones made for babies and toddlers.
 One slide is a racing mat slide, two of them are tube rides for single or double riders, and the fourth one is the most thrilling waterslide with a tube that can fit up to four riders.

-- What is a Splash Pass?
+- What is The Kartrite Resort Splash Pass?

-A splash pass is what the Kartrtite calls their day pass to the waterpark.
+A splash pass is what the Kartrite calls their day pass to the waterpark.
 If you live or are staying nearby and want to use the waterpark without booking a hotel room, you can purchase a Splash pass.

-Other Activities at the Kartrite
+Other Activities at The Kartrite Resort

 When you’ve had enough of the waterpark, the Kartrite offers a few dry activities.
 Keep in mind that the activities are subject to change and may be seasonal and weather dependent.